Playoff set: Alabama vs. Cincinnati, Michigan vs. Georgia - NewsBreak

 Nick Saban's Alabama dynasty has won three playoff championships to go along with three BCS titles since 2009.

-Georgia (12-1) managed to stay in the field as the third seed, becoming the second team to lose its conference title game and make the playoff.
-Notre Dame did the same thing last season, when it lost a rematch with Clemson in its one season playing in the Atlantic Coast Conference, a move prompted by pandemic-altered schedules.Parade, fireworks show Sunday following Vigor’s state championship win

 The Bulldogs will be making their second CFP appearance when they meet second-seeded Michigan (12-1) in the Orange Bowl.
-The Wolverines are in the playoff for the first time after winning the Big Ten for the first time since 2004.
-Michigan is also the first team to make the playoff after being unranked in the AP preseason Top 25.
+Coach Jim Harbaugh and the Wolverines are in the playoff for the first time after winning the Big Ten for the first time since 2004.
+Michigan, which went 2-4 last season, is also the first team to make the playoff after being unranked in the AP preseason Top 25.

 This is the third time two teams from the same conference are in the CFP and second time it has happened with the SEC.
 In the 2017 playoff, the Alabama beat Georgia in overtime to win the national title.